DanielTran0/fakebook-api/README.md

 ## Database & File Storage

-Uses MongoDB to store all user data and [Mongoose](https://github.com/Automattic/mongoose) to perform all the Create, Read, Update and Delete (CRUD) operations on the documents.
-For images [Multer](https://github.com/expressjs/multer) is used to read the image files into memory and the buffer is sent to [Cloudinary](https://github.com/cloudinary/cloudinary_npm) for storage.
+Uses MongoDB to store all user data and [Mongoose](https://github.com/Automattic/mongoose) to perform all the CRUD operations on the documents.
+For images [Multer](https://github.com/expressjs/multer) is used to read the image files into memory and the buffer is streamed to [Cloudinary](https://github.com/cloudinary/cloudinary_npm) for storage.

 * MongoDB
 * Mongoose